 The certification program is done through an instructor-led video training program with online materials and a final online exam that lets you get certified right away as an individual or in a small group.
 The training can be accomplished on your own and at your own pace.
 Upon completing your online portion of the program, you will be issued a two-year national certification in lifeguarding, CPR/AED, and First Aid.
 All the training materials, including the videos, will remain available to you throughout your two years of certification so that you can refresh your skills at any time.
-With this blended program, the employers are to assess your skills and encourage you to continue practicing the skills through in-service training.
+With this blended program, the employers assess your skills and encourage you to continue practicing the skills through in-service training.

 The national standards also state that the screening tests should not be so strict that they end up excluding lifeguard candidates whose skills are not as good but whose dedication and personal characteristics could make them a better lifeguard than a person who can swim faster.